-CaNickel Mining Limited ("CaNickel" or "the Company") is a Canadian resource company focused on the development of its 100% owned Bucko Lake nickel sulfide project located near Wabowden, Manitoba.
-The current registered office and corporate head office of the Company is located at Suite 1655, 999 West Hastings Street, Vancouver, British Columbia, Canada.
+CaNickel Mining Limited ("CaNickel" or "the Company") is a Canadian resource company focused on the care and maintenance of its 100% owned Bucko Lake nickel sulfide project located near Wabowden, Manitoba ("Bucko Lake Property").
+The current registered office and corporate head office of the Company is located at Suite 720, 320 Granville Street, Vancouver, British Columbia, Canada.

-The Bucko Lake Property consists of four mineral leases, three surface leases and seven mining claims totaling 3,004 ha in area containing the formerly producing Bucko Lake Mine and several known historical satellite deposits, including the Bowden Lake, M11A and Apex deposits.
+The Bucko Lake Property consists of four mineral leases, three surface leases and seven mining claims totaling 3,004 ha containing the formerly producing Bucko Lake Mine and several known historical satellite deposits, including the Bowden Lake, M11A and Apex deposits.
 The Company also holds the Halfway Lake property located 20 km away from the Bucko Lake Property.
 Together, the Bucko Lake and Halfway Lake properties make up the Thompson Nickel Belt properties ("TNB").

-The Bucko Lake mining lease is subject to a 2.5% net smelter return ("NSR") held by Glencore Canada Corporation ("Glencore"), formerly Xstrata Nickel Inc. The Company also has an off-take agreement with Glencore over the mine life of the Company's Bucko Lake Mine to sell all concentrates produced from Bucko Lake Mine to Glencore, who currently is the sole customer of the Company.
+The Bucko Lake mining lease is subject to a 2.5% net smelter return ("NSR") held by Glencore Canada Corporation ("Glencore"), formerly Xstrata Nickel Inc. The Company also has an off-take agreement with Glencore whereby all concentrates produced from the Bucko Lake Mine must be sold to Glencore, which is currently is the sole customer of the Company.